medusajs/medusa/docs/content/development/events/events-list.md

 As of Medusa v1.6.3, Publishable API Keys are available but guarded by a feature flag.
 To use Publishable API Keys either:

 1. Enable the `MEDUSA_FF_PUBLISHABLE_API_KEYS` environment variable;
-2. Or enable the `publishable_api_keys` key in the Medusa server's settings.
+2. Or enable the `publishable_api_keys` key in the Medusa backend's settings.

 You can learn more about enabling it in the [feature flags](../feature-flags/toggle.md) documentation.